MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 - Provides accessibility support through `Semantics` labels
 - Consistently displays across all screens through the AppShell

-##### TransientErrorBanner
+##### ConfigurableTransientBanner
-A theme-aware banner that automatically displays when non-critical errors occur, with auto-dismiss functionality
+A theme-aware banner that automatically displays transient messages from anywhere in the app:
+- Supports multiple message types (info, success, warning, error) with appropriate styling
+- Automatically dismisses based on configurable duration parameter
+- Includes manual dismiss button for user control
+- Provides accessibility support through Semantics with liveRegion
+- Adapts styling based on message type using AppColorTokens

 ##### AppShell
 A global wrapper component that ensures consistent UI elements across the app:
 - Applied via `MaterialApp.builder` to automatically wrap all screens
-- Handles displaying the offline and transient error banners at the top of each screen
+- Handles displaying the offline banner and transient notification banner at the top of each screen
+- Listens to `appNotifierServiceProvider` to show/hide notifications
 - Preserves navigation and screen structure while adding app-wide UI elements

-The UI components observe the `AuthNotifier` state to render the appropriate screens based on authentication status and display offline indicators when needed.
+The UI components observe the appropriate state providers to render UI elements based on authentication status, connectivity, and notification state.

 #### Performance Considerations